3MFConsortium/spec_displacement/3MF Displacement Extension.md

 ## 4.3 Displacement Map and Properties

 The displacement map MIGHT be combined with another property, for example color, color textures, multiproperties, as defined in the [3MF Materials and Properties Extension](https://github.com/3MFConsortium/spec_materials/blob/master/3MF%20Materials%20Extension.md).
 When combined, the properties are first applied to the triangle and then the triangle with the properties MUST be displaced by the displacement map.

+TBD: what color is obtained in the vertical surfaces generated by a sharp displacement?

 # Part II.
 Appendixes